Tag Archives: hobbies

 Take advantage of the internet

 Learning a new skill has never been easier thanks to the internet.
 Before the web, the only ways to learn a new skill were to read books or learn directly from other people (besides self-teaching – which not everyone has the ability to do).
-The internet has opened up lots of new ways to learn skills such as taking online courses, watching YouTube videos or learning through apps.
+The internet has opened up lots of new ways to learn skills such as taking online courses at Breakthru College, watching YouTube videos or learning through apps.
 Some of these sources of learning are free, so you don’t have to pay lots of money to develop your skills.

 Another advantage of the internet is that you can find courses, lessons and tutorials catering to pretty much every niche.
 From juggling to CIA training, there are resources out there that you can use to learn any skill you want.
 You can also do this from any location at any time giving you complete flexibility as to how you learn.